OWASP/threat-dragon/docs/development/testing/e2e.md

 End to end testing is done using [cypress](https://www.cypress.io/), and the tests are defined in the `td.vue/tests/e2e` directory.

-A quick test can be done from the root directory, or the `td.vue` directory, using command `pnpm run test:vue` .
+A quick test can be done from the root directory, or the `td.vue` directory, using command `pnpm test:vue` .

+You may need to install `vue-cli-service` if you are running some of the tests locally.
+If you get errors such as `vue-cli-service: command not found` then run command `pnpm install -g @vue/cli` from the root directory.

 ### Run test:e2e
 To run the e2e tests locally, navigate to the `td.vue` directory and run:
 - `pnpm install`
-- `pnpm run test:e2e`
+- `pnpm test:e2e`

 This will open the cypress runner application and load the suite of tests from `tests/e2e/specs`.
 From the cypress window you can select individual tests to run, or run all tests at once.